bobandash/synqsell_shopify/README.md

       ```sh
     npm run dev
     ```
-10. Open the preview url that was generated in the terminal.
+10. Open the preview URL that was generated in the terminal.
-11. Open pgAdmin4 or a software of your choice in which you can access the Session Table data
+11. Open pgAdmin4 or software of your choice in which you can access the Session Table data
-12. Modify the `ADMIN_SESSION_ID` in the .env file to be the session id
+12. Modify the `ADMIN_SESSION_ID` in the .env file to be the session ID
 13. Run the following command in another terminal:
       ```sh
     npx prisma db seed